feathers-plus/generator-feathers-plus/generators/app/templates/README.md

 ## Scaffolding

-Feathers has a powerful command line interface.
+Feathers-plus has a powerful command line interface.
 Here are a few things it can do:

 ```
-$ npm install -g @feathersjs/cli          # Install Feathers CLI
+$ npm install -g @feathers-plus/cli          # Install Feathers-plus CLI

-$ feathers generate service               # Generate a new Service
+$ feathers-plus generate service             # Generate a new Service
-$ feathers generate hook                  # Generate a new Hook
+$ feathers-plus generate hook                # Generate a new Hook
-$ feathers generate model                 # Generate a new Model
+$ feathers-plus generate model               # Generate a new Model
-$ feathers help                           # Show all commands
+$ feathers-plus help                         # Show all commands
 ```

 ## Help

-For more information on all the things you can do with Feathers visit [docs.feathersjs.com](http://docs.feathersjs.com).
+For more information on all the things you can do with Feathers visit [docs.feathersjs.com](http://docs.feathersjs.com) and [https://feathers-plus.github.io/](http://https://feathers-plus.github.io/).

 ## Changelog